Mentored Student Research Program

-Students may apply to be selected to be included in the student keynote portion of the closing program.
-Four students will be chosen to give an oral presentation involving 12 minutes to speak and 3 minutes for audience questions about the research they conducted throughout the summer.
+Students may also apply to be selected to be included in the student keynote portion of the closing program.
+Two students will be chosen to give an oral keynote presentation involving 12 minutes to speak and three minutes for audience questions about the research they conducted throughout the summer.

 If the work is co-authored, only the PRESENTING author will submit on behalf of all co-authors.
 The names of all co-authors must be listed in the submission form.
-For work with multiple authors, the authors can decide among themselves their various roles in presenting within the 12 minute limit.
+For work with multiple authors, the authors can decide among themselves their various roles in presenting within the specified time limit.

 A moderator keeps track of your presentation time and may also facilitate the discussion at the end of the lightening session.
 Microsoft PowerPoint 2010 will be used to project slides.
 Please make sure your presentation is compatible with this program.
-If you prefer to use a MAC computer you will be responsible for bringing an adaptor.
+If you prefer to use a MAC computer you will be responsible for bringing an adapter.
 Presentation and video files should be stored on USB drives.